heinc1010/BAMixChecker/README.md

 ```

 -One bam file on each line.
 BAMixChecker check the file names and evaluate whether the files are pair based on the name.
+ If you want to compare files only by genotype, you can use '--OFFFileNameMatching' option.
 ```
   /path/Tumor_01.bam
   /path/Normal_01.bam